ClubCedille/Plateforme-Cedille/wiki/docs/en/plateforme-cedille/Applications/deploying-system-apps.md

-# Déployer des applications de type système
+# Deploy applications of system type